-As noted earlier, tag-reporting rate is very ill-determined for South Pacific albacore.
-The approach taken was to set an upper limit on the reporting rate, which in the base-case analysis was 0.2.
-The tag-reporting estimates for the distant-water longline fisheries were highest for the Taiwanese fleet, intermediate for Japanese fleet and lowest for the Korean fleet (Figure 8).
-Reporting rates for the surface fisheries are also relatively low.
+As noted earlier, tag-reporting rate is ill-determined for South Pacific albacore.
+The approach taken was to set an upper reporting rate limit of 0.9.
+The tag-reporting estimates for the distant-water longline fisheries were highest for the Taiwanese fleet, intermediate for Japanese fleet and low for the Korean fleet (Figure 9).
+Reporting rates for the surface fisheries are the lowest.
+Unlike in last year's assessment, the estimated reporting rate for the Taiwanese longline fishery did not converge at its upper bound.